lzydmxy/byconity-tpcds/Practice.md

     sudo dpkg -i byconity-common-static_0.1.1.1_amd64.deb
     ```
     3).
 Setup server addresses in the `/etc/byconity-server/cnch_config.xml`, the same way as described in #1.1.
 You can refer to the sections in `docker/config/cncn_config.xml` file in this project.
     4).
-Replace the `/etc/byconity-server/fdb.config` with the `fdb.cluster` file generated in the FDB setup step above.
+Replace the content of `/etc/byconity-server/fdb.config` with the content of `fdb.cluster` file generated in the FDB setup step above.
 3. Initial and start the ByConity components:
     1).
 Choose 1 host to run TSO, download the `byconity-tso` package and install.
     ```